 If you buy the property through a property investment company you own the company, the company buys the properties, any mortgages are in the company's name, and the company pays corporation tax on any profit from the buy-to-let properties.

 Property investment companies are also known as SPVs or special purpose vehicles, and they're surprisingly common.
-In the first quarter of 2019, 49% of all buy-to-let mortgages were issued to property investment companies.
+Over 80% of buy-to-let properties are now purchased via limited companies.

-Mortgage rates are at an all-time low and rents remain strong, yet investing in property is much tougher than it used to be.
-Increased regulation, stamp duty changes and decreasing tax relief means many property investors have seen a reduction in their rental revenue.
-However, for many Britons living in a world of low savings interest rates, volatility in the stock market and economic uncertainty, investing in bricks and mortar still feels like a safe long term investment.
+Investing in property is much tougher than it used to be; increased regulation, stamp duty changes and decreasing tax relief and high interest rates mean many property investors have seen a reduction in their rental revenue.
+However, for many, investing in bricks and mortar still feels like a safe long-term investment.

 To combat these new difficulties, many property investors are using a limited company to purchase properties as a strategy to save tax.